harivishvanath7/My_Portfolio/README.md

 Made with React Js, AWS

-Implemented AWS S3 Bucket for storing information of users
+Implemented AWS S3 Storage Bucket for storing information of users

 Acts as a digital resume for myself to showcase my skills and projects.